akashic

 Colorado's 7th district wraps around Denver's western and southern suburbs, where a diverse, college-educated electorate has produced Democratic presidential margins exceeding 20 points in recent cycles.

-Its demographics — a population of 741,872, a 80% non-Hispanic-white share, a median household income of $106,642 — situate the district close to national averages on several dimensions.
+A population of 741,872, a 80% non-Hispanic-white share, and a median household income of $106,642 describe the district.

 Compare two places, side by side